- 5 Easy and Filling Keto Smoothie Recipes

 #1: Keto Boosted Coffee Recipe

-For a lighter breakfast option that gives you just as much fuel as consuming a full meal, try this boosted coffee recipe jam-packed with MCT oil.
+For a lighter breakfast option that gives you just as much fuel as a full meal, try this boosted coffee recipe jam-packed with MCT oil.

 - Stable energy levels